lsst-ts/observatory-ops-docs/Observatory-Control-System/EAS/DIMM/ops.rst

 In case of adverse weather, *ameba* will close the dome until conditions clear.

 Currently, there is no incoming Cerro Pachón weather information feeding the *tt-meteo* program.
-Thus prior to starting up the DIMM, there are additional steps outlined in the :ref:`prerequisites section <Dimm_StartUp-Prerequisites>`.
+Thus prior to starting up the DIMM, there are additional steps outlined in the :ref:`Precondition section <Dimm_StartUp-Precondition>`.

-.. _Dimm_StartUp-Prerequisites:
+.. _Dimm_StartUp-Precondition:

-Prerequisites: Weather Data
+Precondition: Weather Data
 ===============================

 Every time the DIMM is restarted, the weather startup values are set so the operations are disabled for safety reasons.